Theory of the Elementary Particles: Appendix C

-The explanation of the magnetic moment of the electron in Section\,15 has to pass a critical test, namely it has to be shown that the same considerations lead to a correct explanation of the magnetic moment of the muon $\mu_\mu$ = e$\hbar$/2m($\mu^\pm$)c, which is about 1/200th of the magnetic moment of the electron but is known with nearly the same accuracy as $\mu_e$.
+The explanation of the magnetic moment of the electron in Section\,12 has to pass a critical test, namely it has to be shown that the same considerations lead to a correct explanation of the magnetic moment of the muon $\mu_\mu$ = e$\hbar$/2m($\mu^\pm$)c, which is about 1/200th of the magnetic moment of the electron, but is known with nearly the same accuracy as $\mu_e$.
 Both magnetic moments are related through the equation

-as follows from Eq.(139) applied to the electron and muon.
+as follows from Eq.(96) applied to the electron and muon.
 This equation agrees with the experimental results to the sixth decimal.
 The muon has, as the electron, an anomalous magnetic moment which is too small to be considered here.

-As shown in Section 9 the muons consist of a lattice of N$^\prime$/4 muon neutrinos $\nu_\mu$, respectively anti-muon neutrinos $\bar{\nu}_\mu$, of N$^\prime$/4 electron neutrinos and the same number of anti-electron neutrinos plus an elementary electric charge.
+As shown in Section 9 the muons consist of a lattice of N/4 muon neutrinos $\nu_\mu$, respectively anti-muon neutrinos $\bar{\nu}_\mu$, of N/4 electron neutrinos and the same number of anti-electron neutrinos plus a charge e$^\pm$.
 For the explanation of the magnetic moment of the muon we follow the same reasoning we have used for the explanation of the magnetic moment of the electron.
 We say that m($\mu^\pm)$ consists of two parts, one part which causes the magnetic moment and another part which does not contribute to the magnetic moment.
-The part of m($\mu^\pm$) which causes the magnetic moment must contain the electric charge and circular electric oscillations without which there would be no magnetic moment.
-It becomes immediately clear from the small mass of the electron neutrinos and from Eq.(79) for the energy of the electric oscillations in the electron that $\Sigma$\,m($\nu_e$) and E$_\nu$(e$^\pm$) are too small, as compared to the energy in the rest masses of all neutrinos in the muons, to make up m($\mu^\pm)$/2.
-If, however, the electric charge elements in the muon lattice bind to the muon neutrinos instead to the electron neutrinos, as in the case of the electron, then one obtains m($\mu^\pm$)/2 from the sum of the oscillation energy of the muon neutrinos, (E$_\nu(\mu^\pm$)/4), plus the sum of the energy in the rest masses of the muon neutrinos plus the energy E$_\nu$(e$^\pm$) in the electric oscillations
+The part of m($\mu^\pm$) which causes the magnetic moment must contain the charge, or circular electric oscillations, without which there would be no magnetic moment.
+It becomes immediately clear from the small mass of the electron neutrinos, and from Eq.(79) for the energy of the electric oscillations in a free electron, that $\Sigma$\,m($\nu_e$) and E$_\nu$(e$^\pm$) are too small, as compared to the energy in the rest masses of all neutrinos in the muons, to make up m($\mu^\pm)$/2.
+If, however, the electric charge elements in the muon lattice bind to the muon neutrinos instead to the electron neutrinos, as in the case of the electron, then one obtains m($\mu^\pm$)/2 from the sum of the oscillation energy of the muon neutrinos, (E$_\nu(\mu^\pm$)/4), plus the sum of the energy in the masses of the muon neutrinos, plus the energy E$_\nu$(e$^\pm$) in the electric oscillations, and the charged part of the muon is